 The improvements for the project include:

 - Widen the existing roadway to 10 lanes (striped to six lanes until adjacent segments are constructed)

 - New bridge at the Atlantic Boulevard interchange

-- Left and right turn lane improvements at the intersection of Atlantic Boulevard and Lakeview Drive
+- Left and right turn lanes at the intersection of Atlantic Boulevard and Lakeview Drive

 - Stormwater management enhancements including modification of the pond west of the interchange

-- Repair the existing box culvert (C-14 Cypress Creek Canal) south of the Atlantic Boulevard Interchange
+- Repair of the existing box culvert (C-14 Cypress Creek Canal) south of the Atlantic Boulevard Interchange

-Other improvements include intelligent traffic systems (ITS), signing and pavement marking, landscaping, and lighting.
-The existing maintained right of way (ROW) varies but is generally 300-ft wide and expands at the interchange to accommodate ramps.
-Minor ROW acquisition is anticipated along Atlantic Boulevard between the Sawgrass Expressway and Lakeview Drive to accommodate the proposed improvements.
+Other improvements include intelligent traffic systems (ITS), signing and pavement marking, landscaping and lighting.
+Minor ROW acquisition is anticipated along Atlantic Boulevard between the Sawgrass Expressway (SR 869) and Lakeview Drive to accommodate the proposed improvements.
 No relocations are anticipated.